node-llm/node-llm/docs/advanced/custom_endpoints.md

 # Custom Endpoints & Models

-`node-llm` is flexible enough to connect to any OpenAI-compatible service and use custom models.
+`NodeLLM` is flexible enough to connect to any OpenAI-compatible service and use custom models.

 ## OpenAI-Compatible Endpoints